QEII Health Sciences Centre Foundation

 Queen Elizabeth II Health Sciences Centre Foundation is a big-cap charity with donations and special events revenues of $7.1m in F2016.
 Its administrative costs were 19% of revenues, and its fundraising costs were 33% of donations.
 For every dollar donated, 48 cents go towards QEII Foundation’s programs, falling outside of Ci’s reasonable range.
 QEII Foundation has funding reserves of $59.2m, resulting in a program cost coverage ratio of 595%, meaning that the charity can cover just under 6 years of its annual program costs using its existing reserves.

-While the QEII Foundation does maintain an endowment fund, it does not disclose the respective allocations of donor-endowed and internally endowed funds by the board.
-As a result, Ci assumed the endowment fund was entirely internally endowed by the board in its calculations.
+While the QEII Foundation does maintain an endowment fund, it does not disclose the respective allocations of donor-endowed and funds internally endowed by the board.
+As a result, Ci included all endowed funds when calculating the program cost coverage ratio.

 Financial RatiosFiscal year ending March